tesolchina/PoetryAI/Manuscript/Preliminary_Results_Essay_Restructured.md

 The data illustrates a remarkable pattern: high-temperature settings generated Type C interactions at seven times the rate of their low-temperature counterparts (35% versus 5%), while low-temperature configurations produced three times more Type A interactions (60% versus 20%).
 This sevenfold difference in Type C frequency represents a fundamental shift in the pedagogical affordances available to learners.

-Participants' spontaneous descriptions during the panel discussion aligned precisely with these quantitative patterns.
-A Room B participant articulated the low-temperature experience: "It gave me two or three options every time...
-I just chose," explicitly describing Type B dominance.
-Another noted, "Very structured even though I didn't go in with a structured idea," capturing the prevalence of Type A constraint-focused interactions.
+Participants' descriptions aligned with these patterns.
+A Room B participant noted: "It gave me two or three options every time...
+I just chose," describing Type B dominance.
+Another said, "Very structured even though I didn't go in with a structured idea."

-The contrast with high-temperature experiences proved equally striking.
-While a Room B participant lamented, "I couldn't feel any sort of creativity," a Room C participant characterized the AI as "warm-hearted... like a very good friend."
-This language difference—mechanical versus relational—suggests fundamentally different collaborative modes: co-creation versus option selection.
+The contrast with high-temperature experiences proved striking.
+While Room B participants lamented "I couldn't feel any sort of creativity," Room C participants characterized the AI as "warm-hearted... like a very good friend"—suggesting fundamentally different collaborative modes.

 **Authorship and Satisfaction Outcomes:**